Creolestudios/zoom_clone_reactjs_nestjs_webrtc_livekit/README.md

 Ensure that you have the necessary dependencies installed and configured before running the code.
 This token will authenticate and authorize the user for participation in the conference call.

-## How use VideoConference Component
+## How to use VideoConference Component

 The VideoConference ready-made component is your drop-in solution for a classic video conferencing application.
 It provides functionality such as focusing on one participant, grid view with pagination to handle large numbers of participants, basic non-persistent chat, screen sharing, and more.